Summary Resilience Module 5: Believe in Your Ability

 To help you understand self-efficacy, we will use an example from a previous module.

-Think back to Sally (from Module 3).
+Think back to our friend, Sally.
 As you read about how she's doing now, pay attention to the factors impacting her self-efficacy.

-Sally was determined to increase her capacity to walk longer without worsening her symptoms.
-She persisted even with some challenges.
+Sally is determined to be healthy.
+She persists even with some challenges.

 This example demonstrates why having self-efficacy is an important part of being resilient.
 Imagine facing a difficult situation, without believing you have the knowledge and skills to take on the challenge.